hellerstanislav/appengine-datastore-mongodb-stub/README.md

 =====
 * Tested only on ndb (google.appengine.ext.ndb).
 * Missing tests for threaded environment.
+* Missing transaction tests.
+* Namespaces not supported.
 * Query projection on multiple repeated properties not supported.
-* Datastore statistics in SDK devel console not supported yet (bug in handling CSRF token).
+* Datastore statistics in SDK devel console not supported yet.